ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 an approach to developing a Job that aims to keep your inner development loop fast by leveraging the Open Job Description CLI to test the Job on your workstation.
 We also demonstrates making small incremental changes to make it easier to narrow in on the root cause of an error.
-This process has faster iterations than submitting the Job to your distributed compute cluster, can be done in a cafe or airplane without an internet connection, and does not even require that you have a compute cluster that supports Open Job Description.
+This process has faster iterations than submitting the Job to your distributed compute cluster (AKA render farm), can be done in a cafe or airplane without an internet connection, and does not even require that you have a compute cluster that supports Open Job Description.

 ### 2.1.
 Starting with shell scripts

-An Open Job Description Job is, essentially, describing a set of command-line commands to run, the inputs to those commands, and the order in which they need to be run.
+An Open Job Description Job is, essentially, describing a set of command-line instructions to run, the inputs to those commands, and the order in which they need to be run.
 We encourage you to think of authoring a Job as writing a series of shell scripts that accomplish the objective of the Job when they are run in the correct order with the correct inputs.

-In this guide, you are creating a Job that generates frames of an animation using Blender and then encodes the frames into an animation using FFmpeg.
+In this guide, you are creating a Job that generates a sequence of frames of a Blender animation and then encodes the frames into a movie file using FFmpeg.
 You'll break this Job down into two steps:

-1. Generate the animation frames with Blender; and then
+1. Generate the animation frames with Blender's command-line interface; and then
-2. Encode the generated frames into an mp4 video with FFmpeg.
+2. Encode the generated frames into an mp4 video file with FFmpeg.

 Note that this walkthrough is written for a bash-compatible shell such as those available on typical Linux or MacOS workstations.
-If you are using Windows, then we trust that the modifications to powershell or batch from bash will be straightforward enough for you to handle; though you may also run bash scripts on Windows if you install an application such as [Git BASH](https://gitforwindows.org/).
+If you are using Windows, you will need to modify the commands for PowerShell or batch; though you may also run bash scripts on Windows if you install an application such as [Git BASH](https://gitforwindows.org/).

 #### 2.1.1.
 Creating a shell script to render with Blender

-First, you'll create a shell script that runs Blender to render a part of the animation.
+First, you'll create a shell script that calls the Blender command-line interface to render a part of the animation.
 Looking up the [documentation for the Blender command line](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html) we created the following as a starting point for our Blender script: